Classical Non-Relativistic Fractons

-For particles starting with close initial separation, the situation is more complex and will be discussed in detail for the remainder of this section.
+For particles starting with a close initial separation, the situation is more complex.
 By numerically solving Hamilton's equations of motion for the Hamiltonian in \cref{eq:Hamiltonian_classical_1d}, we will see that velocity-momentum mismatch as well as emergent conserved quantities will generically appear accompanying qualitatively new kinds of trajectories.
-All computations were performed using Wolfram Mathematica~\cite{Mathematica}.